Meight/Project-Euler/README.md

 # Upcoming

-Solutions will be transcribed in (in order of priority)
+For learning purposes, solutions will be transcribed over time in the following programming languages (in order of priority).

 * Haskell;
 * R;